 Standard disclaimers: I can’t ensure that these events will go ahead, that they’ll be good, or that I will be going to them.
 This is just a list of things I found that looked like they might be interesting, so please do not contact me to ask for your event to be included.
 That’s not the way it works.

-(Throughout the month, I think) – Erica Nockalls exhibition @ Havill & Travis Gallery, Harborne, Birmingham – Yer lady who is now affiliated with The Wonderstuff and whatnot.
+(Throughout the month, I think) (EDIT: Nope, it actually finishes on the 1st.
+Prior to me editing this, then) – Erica Nockalls exhibition @ Havill & Travis Gallery, Harborne, Birmingham – Yer lady who is now affiliated with The Wonderstuff and whatnot.
 This is a combined-arms operation, where you can bring a pair of headphones (standard mini-jack connection, I’m assuming, but I don’t know about these things nowadays) to examine her paintings and hear her new album at the same time.

 Up until the 15th – George Saxon & John D. Briscoe’s “A Record Of Undying” @ Vivid Projects, Digbeth, Birmingham – An exhibition showing the ways in which Mr Saxon (consensually) documented Mr Briscoe’s dying and then death.
 I’m sure there’s a higher-minded way of saying this, but it sounds morbidly fascinating.